Exploring the Mystery – Verse One of the Tao Te Ching

 We arrived in the city and settled into our small but stylish room.
 The following day, we attended the Hay House conference, which was fantastic.
 It was held at the Javits Center and featured many speakers and authors I’ve long admired.

 Wayne Dyer stood out the most to me as the keynote speaker.
 In his address, he discussed the meaning of the Tao Te Ching.
-I remember listening to him but unable to take in everything he said.
+I remember listening to him, but I couldn’t take in everything he said.

-He spoke of ‘The Great Way of the Tao’ and the wisdom of its teaching.
+He spoke of ‘The Great Way of the Tao’ and its wisdom.
 I remember thinking, “Huh?
 I’m in the throes of survival mode (hence the clenched jaw!), and I’m not sure I can adopt this ‘Way’ of being.”

 Still, I bought his book Change Your Thoughts, Change Your Life, which sat on my bookshelf for the next several years.